 Q4 Shopping Intelligence Report

-Last year, retail sales in the network climbed steadily through the week of November 15 to achieve 40% YOY growth, the highest one-week growth of the entire shopping season.
+Last year, retail sales in the network during the first week of November achieved 25% YOY growth, the highest one-week growth of the entire shopping season.

-Last year, due to pandemic store closures, Black Friday shopping saw a major shift to digital and this behavior will persist in 2021.
-With many individuals working from home, shoppers have not purchased on desktops as much as anticipated and Cyber Monday shopping has changed to become a major mobile shopping event—last year 34% of Cyber Monday sales were completed on smartphones.
+Last year also saw more purchases completed on mobile devices compared to on desktops, with mobile actions up 4% YOY.
+With many individuals working and shopping from home, Cyber Monday shopping has become a major mobile shopping event.
 Capturing the full potential of Black Friday and Cyber Monday requires a close review of a program’s mobile tracking to ensure affiliate parameters persist and fully track from click to purchase.

-Key Shopping Days & Sector YOY By Week
+Key Retail Shopping Days & Sector YOY By Week

 Top Performing Categories

-In a year when expectations for affiliate performance will be high, it will be critical to do a thorough check of tracking of mobile web and in-app mobile purchases to ensure program success.
-Mobile phones continued to grow their share of peak season orders—during Oct - Dec.
-2020, 35% of all network orders were completed on a mobile phone, reflecting a 10% YOY increase.
-Clicks from mobile phones accounted for 60% of all network clicks last year, an increase of 9% YOY.
+As shopping experiences are continually improving on mobile devices, it's essential to have the most comprehensive tracking of mobile web and in-app mobile purchases to ensure program success - including CJ’s integration with Button’s PostTap App™.
+Mobile phones continued to grow their share of peak season orders - from October to December of 2021, 37% of all network orders were completed on a mobile phone.
+Revenue from mobile devices accounted for 33% of all network revenue at the same time, an increase of 3% YOY.

-In a year-over-year comparison between 2019 and 2020, the number of consumers that browsed, researched, and bought products online from their mobile device increased 14% (Bizrate/Forrester).
-Retailers that have invested in their mobile site experience—quick load times, streamlined mobile payment options, and an omnichannel strategy—are clearly going to win out in a competitive landscape.
-Brands in the affiliate channel need to equally consider how to ensure tracking is maintained across the entire path to purchase.
+Compared to the previous two years, mobile shopping has become more widely accepted as 59% of consumers worldwide reach for their phones to shop (Klarna/eMarketer).
+Retailers that invest and improve in their mobile site experience - to be more consumer-friendly with quick load times, streamlined mobile payment options, and an omnichannel strategy - are clearly going to win out in a competitive landscape.
+Brands in the affiliate channel should integrate with mobile solutions to ensure tracking is maintained across the entire path to purchase, from publisher to mobile web or app.

 Mobile & Desktop Performance

-Working with as many publisher models as possible will provide greater opportunity to connect with and showcase your brand.
-Affiliate publishers are a part of the exploration and evaluation phase — the “messy middle”— and are an obvious way to ensure your brand is present during that critical time.
+Google’s “Messy Middle” analysis explored what happens inside that shopping funnel marketers constantly reference and found that simply being 'present' by working with as many publisher models as possible can be enough to win consumer preference.
+Affiliate publishers are a critical part of the exploration and evaluation phase and are a surefire way to make your brand present during this critical phase.

-The types of publisher models monetized through affiliate have evolved alongside advancements in consumer interest, meeting emerging consumer needs with technical innovation.
-Importantly, for the majority of affiliate customer journeys, there is a single publisher in the path-to-purchase.
-Publishers typically do not compete for a conversion.
-Ongoing recruitment and diversification across publisher types and sizes allows advertisers to reach new and unique audiences through publishers who meet consumer needs.
-This leads to sustainable growth.
+A diverse set of publisher models now thrive in affiliate, including those that have enabled marketers to meet evolving consumer needs with ecommerce innovation, such as basket abandonment and flexible payments technologies.
+Contrary to the firmly held notion that most affiliate customer journeys only have one publisher in the path to purchase, publishers typically do not compete for a conversion.
+Ongoing recruitment and diversification across publisher types and sizes empower advertisers to reach new and unique audiences through publishers that meet consumer needs and pave the way toward efficient and sustainable growth.

-CJ Affiliate’s 2021 Q4 Shopping Intelligence Report draws up on the global networks’ 2020 holiday season performance.
-Growth values in this report were factored using transactional data for advertiser programs active in the CJ network during Holiday 2019 and 2020 and covers the calendar period of October 1 – December 31.
+CJ's 2022 Q4 Shopping Intelligence Report draws upon the global networks’ Q4 2021 performance.
+Growth values in this report were factored by using transactional data for advertiser programs active in the CJ network during Q4 2019 through 2021 and cover the calendar period of 1st October – 31st December.